n3wc/TiSprite/README.md

 -scaling

--limiting # of loops
+-infinate or limited # of loops

--reverse play of loops
+-reverse play of loop(s)

 -'bounce' loops (play forward then play reversed)